tessamcdonnel/STAT-217-R-Course/chapter1.md

 Note: R recognizes `pi` as 3.14159... so use `pi` instead of 3.14 to get a more precise measure.

 *** =instructions
-- In the editor, type `4^9` to calculate four to the power of nine.
+- In the script, type `4^9` to calculate four to the power of nine.
-- In the editor, type `pi*7^2` to find the area of a circle whose radius is 7
+- In the script, type `pi*7^2` to find the area of a circle whose radius is 7
 - Click the 'Submit Answer' Button and take a look at the R output in the console.
 *** =hint
 - The area of a circle is: `Area = pi*radius^2`